William D. Upshaw: Biography

 In Congress, Upshaw supported the creation of a United States Department of Education and was focused on eliminating what he considered alien doctrines from public education, such as Bolshevism.
 Known as the "Billy Sunday of Congress" and for his "colorful, bizarre antics" as a congressman, Upshaw was supported politically by the most powerful names in Southern Protestantism, including evangelist Bob Jones, Sr., the founder of what eventually became Bob Jones University.
 Upshaw served as a member of the Board of Trustees from the founding of Bob Jones College in Lynn Haven, Florida in 1927, until he was dropped from the board in 1932 for failing to attend its annual meetings or file his voting proxies.

 Leaving Congress in 1927, Upshaw was elected as a vice president of the Southern Baptist Convention where he served two terms and made repeated attempts to restart his political career.
-In 1932, he was the Prohibition Party candidate for the President of the United States with Frank S. Regan of Illinois as his running mate.
+In 1932, he was the Prohibition Party nominee for the President of the United States with Frank S. Regan of Illinois as his running mate.
+They were nominated at the Prohibition National Convention.
 The ticket came in fifth, losing to Franklin D. Roosevelt (who favored repeal of prohibition), incumbent Republican President Herbert Hoover, Socialist candidate Norman Thomas, and Communist candidate William Z. Foster.
 In 1942 Upshaw was a candidate in the Democratic primary for the U.S. Senate in Georgia, but again lost the election and failed to secure his party's nomination.

 Upshaw moved to California and turned to lecturing, writing, and ministering as a Christian evangelist in the later years of his life.
 He was ordained a Baptist minister in 1938, at age 72.
 He served as vice president and teacher at the Linda Vista Baptist Bible College and Seminary in San Diego.
 While in California, he became involved with Roy Davis, a leading member of the KKK, to found an orphanage in San Bernardino County.
 The charity ended in scandal when it was revealed that Davis had swindled donors out of their money.